 Lamont R. Jones, M.D., MBA, received his medical degree and completed otolaryngology residency at the University of Michigan, Ann Arbor.
 He completed a fellowship in Facial Plastic and Craniofacial Reconstructive Surgery at SUNNY UpState Medical University.
 Dr. Jones also completed an executive MBA from the Eli Broad College of Business at Michigan State University, in 2016.
 Dr. Jones is currently the Vice Chair of the Department of Otolaryngology at Henry Ford Hospital in Detroit, Michigan.
 He is involved in departmental and hospital operations and has an interest revenue cycle, cost reduction and using telemedicine to improve clinical efficiencies.
 His clinical interests include the treatment of congenital facial anomalies, facial rejuvenation and facial trauma.
 Dr. Jones’ interests also include the treatment of keloids and translational keloid research, for which, he was recently awarded a, 5 year $900,00 K08 grant from the National Institute of General Medical Science.
 A national and international speaker, Jones has published multiple journal articles and books chapters.
 He holds positions in local and national medical organizations, and is involved with “Face to Face” and Kenya Relief which support international medical mission trips to countries such as Vietnam and Kenya.
 His mission work has been featured in the Detroit Free Press, Detroit Hour Magazine and in an hour television special, “Care and Hope, Proud Detroit Exports”, on Detroit WDIV Channel 4.

 Dr. Delora Mount is dual board certified by the American Board of Plastic Surgery and the American Board of Surgery.
-Her clinical specialties include treatment of infants and children, particularly those with major facial birth defects which include, cleft lip/palate repair, correction of skull shape abnormalities, and speech disorders (hypernasal speech).
-Dr. Mount also specializes in craniofacial surgery, orthognathic (jaw) surgery, maxillofacial trauma as well as aesthetic and cosmetic surgery, primarily limited to the face.
+Dr. Mount specializes in craniofacial surgery, orthognathic (jaw) surgery, maxillofacial trauma and benign maxillofacial tumor surgical treatments.
+Her clinical subspecialties include treatment of infants and children, particularly those with major facial birth defects which include, cleft lip/palate repair, correction of skull shape abnormalities, and speech disorders (hypernasal speech).
+She has served as Chief of Pediatric Plastic Surgery at the University of Wisconsin for 20 years and has lead the covid pandemic maxillofacial trauma initiatives there.

 Dr. Powers surgical experience in facial trauma was attained during a military career highlighted by the acute management of ballistic and other injuries of warfare, as well as performing secondary and tertiary facial reconstructive surgery during various staff assignments at Wilford Hall USAF Medical Center, the National Naval Medical Center – Bethesda and the R Adams Cowley Shock Trauma Center in Baltimore, Maryland.
 He lectures and has published extensively on the management of ballistic injuries to the craniomaxillofacial skeleton, comprehensive reconstruction techniques, and the use of computer-aided surgical planning and patient-specific implants for anatomic rehabilitation after catastrophic injuries.
 He serves as the Director of the Duke University Medical Center Craniomaxillofacial Trauma Program, as well as the Director of Duke's Craniomaxillofacial Trauma and Reconstructive Surgery Fellowship training program.